Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 580 should theoretically perform much faster than the GeForce GTX 460 1GB overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 580 should theoretically be a lot superior to the GeForce GTX 460 1GB overall. (explain)

-Texel RateThe GeForce GTX 580 is a lot (approximately 31%) better at AF than the GeForce GTX 460 1GB. (explain)
+Texel RateThe GeForce GTX 580 is quite a bit (approximately 31%) better at texture filtering than the GeForce GTX 460 1GB. (explain)

-Pixel RateThe GeForce GTX 580 is a lot (more or less 72%) faster with regards to AA than the GeForce GTX 460 1GB, and also will be able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 580 will be quite a bit (approximately 72%) more effective at FSAA than the GeForce GTX 460 1GB, and able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison